Donyale Luna: Artistry

-In Europe she was also a part of the 'rock music scene', having been featured in the Italian music video for Patty Pravo's song Michelle (1969).
+In Europe she was also a part of the "rock music scene", having been featured in the Italian music video for Patty Pravo's song Michelle (1969).

-In her 1975 Playboy interview, she held the belief that beauty was 'something not physical but something beyond that', she also noted that children were more readily accepting of her form of 'beauty'.
+In her 1975 Playboy interview, she held the belief that beauty was "something not physical but something beyond that", she also noted that children were more readily accepting of her form of "beauty".

 She reported to the Argentinian Press in 1969: "Beauty is something else, something inexplicable that each person carries inside.
 This form of beauty related to Her visions.
 There's a great division coming about on this planet.
 There are going to be a lot of people who will die because they just don't know how to live.
 They don't know what life's about, they don't know how to give, how to love - nor do they want to.
 And those who are beautiful enough - I don't mean physically but something beyond that - they will have the chance to learn how to fly, to be beautiful, to rise above the level of the normal human - to be superior beings first and eventually gods and goddesses."

 She anticipated a (spiritual) "armageddon" she called "The Great Division" due to her perception that other peoples lack of understanding between themselves would lead to this great divide (based on superficial issues like physical beauty) in the future which she foresaw.

 Personal life

-Racial Identity
+Racial identity

-Throughout her life and career, Luna claimed to be of various, mixed ethnic backgrounds, often playing down her African American ancestry since being a teenager in Detroit.
-Later on in her life she insisted that her biological father was a man with the surname Luna and that her mother was Indigenous Mexican and of Afro-Egyptian lineage.
-According to Luna, one of her grandmothers was reportedly a former Irish actress who married a black interior decorator, however, the historical accuracy of this is questionable.
-She would also claim to be of 'Polynesian' descent in high school as the common practice at the time was for immigrants and minority groups to 'give themselves makeovers to better assimilate into modern [American] society.'
+Donyale Luna identified as multi-racial.
+Throughout her life and career, Luna claimed to be of various mixed ethnic backgrounds, often playing down her African American ancestry as early as her teenage years.
+Later in life she insisted that her biological father was a man with the surname Luna and that her mother was of Indigenous Mexican and Afro-Egyptian lineage.
+According to Luna, one of her grandmothers was reportedly a former Irish actress who married a black interior decorator; however, the historical accuracy of this is questionable.
+She would also claim to be of "Polynesian" descent in high school.
 She often made up tall tales to make her seem more grandiose, part of the character of Donyale Luna she began in her teenage years, including beguiling stories designed to shock or amuse such as losing her parents in a car accident and being adopted, or replying to the question of her heritage with the line "I'm from the moon darling" which some have construed to mean she denied her heritage as a Black woman.
-With 'her penchant for wearing blue contact lenses, was seen by some as race betrayal ... [it] was probably part of a process of reinvention that had begun in her teenage years.
+While 'her penchant for wearing blue contact lenses, was seen by some as race betrayal ... [it] was probably part of a process of reinvention that had begun in her teenage years.
 In fact constructing a new identity [as Donyale Luna]'.